CCUA is governed by a Board of Directors from various credit unions, caisse populaires and Centrals.

 As a fierce advocate for the credit union system, Kelly was instrumental in the creation of Alliance of Large Ontario Credit Unions (ALOCU), a collaborative peer group of the 12 largest credit unions in Ontario.
 As the leading voice, this Ontario credit union collaboration lead to Ontario credit union's historic province-wide advertising initiative launched on January 20, 2014, which now has over 35 credit unions in Ontario as contributing members.

-Mr. McGiffin is on the boards of Credit Union Central of Canada and Central 1 Credit Union.
+Mr. McGiffin is on the boards of Canadian Credit Union Association and Central 1 Credit Union.

 Mike Leonard was appointed to the role of President and Chief Executive Officer of Atlantic Central and League Savings and Mortgage Company on March 2013.

 During his career with Atlantic Central and League Savings Mike has served in a variety of corporate roles.
 He also served on several national committees including the Canadian Business Strategy National Steering committee and National Lenders Committee.

 Mike is currently a member of the board of Canadian Credit Union Association, the National Council on Canadian Financial Cooperatives and League Data.

 Mike is an alumni of Saint Mary’s University in Halifax

 Stephen started his career at Libro 1988 and became President & CEO and Head Coach in 2012.
 He spearheaded the combination with United Communities Credit Union in 2013 while focusing on economic development in southwestern Ontario, and enabling and ensuring outstanding customer satisfaction levels.